Academic interests and background

-Charline is a PhD candidate and Early Stage Researcher (ESR), part of the multi-disciplinary research project in the Anthropology of Human Security in Africa (Anthusia) funded by the European Union’s Horizon 2020 research and innovation programme.
-Her research interests focus on the anthropology of the state and migration, security practices as well as security, mobility and borders.
-Her master's project, at the intersection of art, politics and postcolonial theory.
-Her master's project dealt with China’s infrastructure politics in Senegal and more specifically with the construction of the Museum of Black Civilisations in Dakar.
-Prior to Oslo, Charline completed her MPhil degree in Social Anthropology at the University of Oxford and her undergraduate degree in European Studies at King’s College London (KCL), including a year at the Humboldt University in Berlin.
+Charline is a PhD candidate and Early Stage Researcher (ESR), part of the multi-disciplinary project in the Anthropology of Human Security in Africa (Anthusia) funded by the European Union’s Horizon 2020 research and innovation programme.
+Her current research interests focus on the anthropology of infrastructure, trade unions and logistics, as well as security, mobility and borders.
+Her master's project, at the intersection of art, politics and postcolonial theory, dealt with China’s infrastructure politics in Senegal and more specifically with the construction of the Museum of Black Civilisations in Dakar.
+Prior to Oslo, Charline completed her MPhil degree in Social Anthropology at the University of Oxford and her undergraduate degree in European Studies at King’s College London, including a year at the Humboldt University in Berlin.

 Within the Epidemic Traces project, her postdoctoral study “Borders of contagion and containment in southern Senegal” examines the nexus between epidemic controls, cross-border mobilities and migration in the border regions of The Gambia, Senegal and Guinea Bissau.